 The warrants may be exercised for subscription of shares from the day the warrants are registered with the Swedish Companies Registration Office up to and including 31 December 2023.

 The warrants shall have a subscription price at subscription of new share corresponding to the average share price of the INVISIO share during the period 1 April 2020 – 30 April 2020 (i.e. the same price as the Purchase Price, defined in item A).
 The average share price shall be calculated as the average for each trading day calculated average volume-weighted price paid for the INVISIO share on Nasdaq Stockholm, round off to the nearest full ten öre whereby five öre shall be round off upwards, during a specified period.
 In the event that a price paid is not available, the bid price listed as the closing price shall be included in the calculation.
 A day without a listing of a price paid or bid price shall not be included in the calculation.

 - The newly issued shares shall entitle to dividend from the first record date for dividend that occurs after the shares have been registered with the Swedish Companies Registration Office.

-The reason for the deviation from the shareholders’ preferential rights is to ensure delivery of shares to the participants in the Stock Option Program 2019/2022.
-For an account of the reasons for adopting the Stock Option Program 2019/2022, please see item A.
+The reason for the deviation from the shareholders' preferential rights is that the issuance (and the transfer) ensures delivery of shares to the participants in the Stock Option Program 2020/2023.
+For an account of the reasons for adopting the Stock Option Program 2020/2023, please see item A.